kanavgoyal898/noisOut/README.md

 ## **Usage**

 ### **1. Download the Dataset**:
-The MNIST dataset is automatically downloaded when the code is executed.
+The Flowers102 dataset is automatically downloaded when the code is executed.
 It is used as the example dataset for training the model.

 ### **2. Running the Notebook**:
 After cloning this repository, you can run the `test.ipynb` notebook, which demonstrates how the model is built, trained, and how it generates new images from noise.
 It includes the following steps: